Superphysics Superphysics

 21 The phenomenal world exists to reveal the true nature to consciousness.

 22 Once the true nature is revealed, the phenomenal world no longer appears as such.
-It continues to exist as a common reality for everyone else, though.
+It continues to exist as a common reality for everyone else.

-24 Ignorance is the cause of this phenomenal world.
+24 This is the cause of Ignorance (or the Illusion).

 25 Yoga ends the ignorance, revealing that awareness is free and untouched by phenomena.